Logo

 Around 1956, Little Richard became involved with Audrey Robinson, a sixteen-year-old college student, originally from Savannah, Georgia.

-Little Richard reconnected with Robinson in the 1960s, though she left him again after his drug abuse worsened.
+Little Richard reconnected with Robinson in the 1960s, though she left him again over his drug abuse.

 Little Richard met his only wife, Ernestine Harvin, at an evangelical rally in October 1957.